 Lions and Tigers and FAMILY REUNIONS; Oh My!

 Are you having a family reunion this summer?
+Is it a big family affair with lots of family photography Austin to remember the day?
+Or is it just some of your closest relatives?
 Is it your family?
 The in-laws?
+Or perhaps this is new family you’ve discovered through researching your family history on sites like Genealogy Bank and this will be your first time meeting them.
 Whichever family is involved there are sure to be many personalities that show up.
 Some you appreciate and others you would rather run and scream from.
 But no matter what, you find yourself there, surrounding the grill or snack table…

 Families have very unique personalities and sometimes these personalities can clash, and the thought of being together can be scary, similar to being thrown in a pen with lions and tigers, well maybe not that bad….